erankova/Predicting-Health-Disparity/README.md

 </p>
 <a href="https://www.linkedin.com/pulse/benefits-population-health-management-phm-amazing-charts/">Image Source</a>

+The deployed app can be found here: <a href="https://usa-health-disparity.streamlit.app/">Health Disparity Across US Counties</a>

 ## Business Problem and Understanding

 **Stakeholders:** Company executives specializing in operational expansion to improve public health prevention where it is most needed.